 Season: Mem Day weekend-Oct 31, Fri-Mon, 7am; 1pm; daily, 3:45pm.
 Snow trains, Jan-Mar, Fri-Sun

-Classic excursion train as well as a passenger rail train along the upper the Hudson River with 7 station stops between North Creek and Saratoga Springs provide easy access to friendly towns in the region offering dining, museums, shopping and special events.
+Classic excursion train as well as a passenger rail train along the upper the Hudson River with station stops along the route through what is nationally recognized as the First Wilderness Heritage Corridor between North Creek and Saratoga Springs provide easy access to friendly towns in the region offering dining, museums, shopping and special events.
 Easy connection available to Albany and New York City on the national rail system at Saratoga Springs.
 Bike-friendly service from Saratoga to North Creek.
 Snow Train to North Creek via Saratoga Springs.
 Ticketed passengers must arrive 30 minutes prior to departure.

 Season: Fri-Sun only

-Winter snow trains via Saratoga Springs.
+Winter snow trains via Saratoga Springs along the route through what is nationally recognized as the First Wilderness Heritage Corridor.
 Train departs North Creek Station on Fridays and Saturdays at 5pm; Sundays at 4pm.
 Please check website for details.
+Ticketed passengers must arrive 30 minutes prior to departure.

 Groomed trails on leeward side of mountain for all levels.
 1,010 ft vertical drop, longest run 1.5 mile, 85% snowmaking, night skiing.
 Tubing park, terrain park; ski school, rentals, demo days, cafeteria, lounge, restaurant, ski patrol.
 Summer thru fall chairlift ride up, hike down; mountain biking, volleyball courts, horseshoes, bonfire pit.